Banks steer Europeans out of funds to boost deposits

 "Uncertainty about ongoing discussions about regulation advice delivery in Europe also have made some banks wary to push more complicated investment funds," he said.

-Casey Quirk has warned that continental Europe's asset managers, which have struggled to grow as fast as British or U.S. counterparts in the last 10 years, risk being outmaneuvered in their home markets by better-run foreign rivals.
+Casey Quirk has warned that continental Europe's asset managers, which have struggled to grow as fast as British or U.S. counterparts in the last 10 years, risk being outmanoeuvred in their home markets by better-run foreign rivals.
+[ID:nLDE75D1U6]

 In the UK, fund inflows have remained positive, bucking the European trend, according to Lipper, which Baratta puts down to distribution of fund management services by financial advisers rather than banks.